isabellazy/Programming2_FinalProject/README.md

 Patrick Bircher - 801490468 - pbircher@charlotte.edu

 ## Description:
-This project is designed to evaluate an unknown gene sequence compared to a local BLAST database and return possible sequence matches and evaluate the strength of those matches
+This project is designed to evaluate an unknown gene sequence compared to a local BLAST database, return possible sequence matches, and evaluate the strength of those matches

 ## Proposed Project Structure:
 Proposed Project Structure: